paraigor/where_to_go/README.md

 ```

 Security sensitive information highly recommended to store in environmental variables.
+!
+Project willn't start with key less then 32 symbols.
 Example of `.env` file for development environment:
 ```
 # A secret key for a particular Django installation.
 This is used to provide cryptographic signing, and should be set to a unique, unpredictable value.
 50 symbols minimum is recommended.